-I encourage my patients to look out for the early warning signs of pregnancy because they can give us information you can read what these signs are here.
-Some women are conceiving regularly but their pregnancies are not continuing.
-These women experience some of the signs of early pregnancy but their period comes on time or just a few days late.
+I encourage my patients to look out for the early warning signs of pregnancy because they can give us information.
+Some people are conceiving regularly but their pregnancies are not continuing.
+These people often experience some of the signs of early pregnancy but their period comes on time or just a few days late.
 This is known as a chemical pregnancy and is surprisingly common.
-In fact it is estimated that 50%– 60% of conceptions fail in the early stages often without the woman knowing she was pregnant.
+In fact, it is estimated that 50%– 60% of conceptions fail in the early stages often without any knowledge of being pregnant.

 Recognizing that this is happening gives both your doctor and your acupuncturist important information.

 Your doctor will look at your progesterone levels to see if they are dropping when they shouldn’t.
-She will also examine your uterine lining to make sure it is thick enough and that there are no obstructions such as fibroids.
-A good doctor will also look for infections such as urea plasma, which may be causing a pregnancy to fail at the beginning.
-Many of the causes of a chemical pregnancy can be sorted out however it is important to remember that a large number of chemical pregnancies are due to chromosomal problems in the fetus and therefore cannot be prevented.
+They will also examine your uterine lining to make sure it is thick enough and that there are no obstructions such as fibroids.
+A good doctor will also look for infections such as ureaplasma, which may be causing a pregnancy to fail at the beginning.
+Many of the causes of a chemical pregnancy can be sorted out; however, it is important to remember that a large number of chemical pregnancies are due to chromosomal problems in the fetus and therefore cannot be prevented.

-In Chinese medicine there are also a number of explanations for a chemical pregnancy.
-I use TCM diagnosis to work out whether my patient has weak yang, dropping qi, blood stagnation or heat in the blood.
+In Chinese medicine, there are also a number of explanations for a chemical pregnancy.
+I use Traditional Chinese Medicine (TCM) diagnosis to work out whether my patient has weak yang, dropping qi, blood stagnation, or heat in the blood.